Decays $Z\to e_ae_b$ in a 3-3-1 model with neutral leptons: Couplings and analytic formulas

-One-loop contributions of this LFV$h$ decays were introduced previously, see Ref. \cite{Hong:2022xjg}, which will be used to investigate simultaneously with LFV$Z$ and cLFV decays in this work.
+Additionally, one-loop contributions of the decays $h \to e_a e_b$ were introduced previously, see Ref. \cite{Hong:2022xjg}, which will be used to investigate simultaneously with LFV$Z$ and cLFV decays in this work.
 We will use the analytical formulas given in Ref. \cite{Hong:2022xjg}.